 What is the gut microbiota?

 Gut microbiota “is fundamental to the breakdown and absorption of nutrients,” allowing food to be digestible, nutrients to be used appropriately, and it also “secretes beneficial chemicals as a natural part of their metabolic cycle.”
 Basically, your gut microbiota project manages any food you consume.
 Microbiota “consists of 10 to 100 trillion symbiotic microbial cells harbored by each person, primarily bacteria in the gut.”
 That’s a lot of microbes inhabiting your body.
-With that said, that huge number should provide an inkling that they these bacteria are incredibly important to your health.
+With that said, that huge number should provide an inkling that these bacteria are incredibly important to your health.
 While the study of the microbiota is not new, the first scientist taking a swing back in 1680, breakthroughs of relevancy between microbiota and overall health is something of a new field.

 Inflammation: Major Culprit Between Gut Microbiota Health and Heartburn Symptoms